National Crime Overview

 ComponentWeightDescription

-Crime Volume Score50%Station's total crimes relative to national average for stations of similar cluster size
+Crime Volume Score50%Station's total crimes relative to national average for all 1,163 stations

 Trend Direction Score30%5-year directional trajectory — improving scores earn higher points